kshitijgupta468035/FullStack1-Assignments/README.md

 13. Create a Responsive Footer Template.
 14. Create login form with different Templates.
 15. Create a Counter Page using JavaScript.
+16. Create a Page with Live Clock with Dynamic Greeting Background and Data Stored in Browser Local Storage.